 HUD sponsors housing counseling agencies throughout the country that can provide advice on services that include, but not limited to homebuyer education, money/debt management, post purchase counseling and predatory lending, defaults, foreclosures, and credit issues.
 View the list of Approved Housing Counseling Agencies (PDF).

 The Alliance for Aging was designated by the State of Florida in 1989 as the Area Agency on Aging for Miami-Dade and Monroe Counties.
 The Alliance is a private not-for-profit, agency.
 A wide range of services are provided to older people through a network of local agencies.
 Some of the services provided include congregate and home delivered meals, recreation, adult day care, personal care, legal assistance and transportation.
 Through its service network, the Alliance also provides, support, training, education, counseling and respite for caregivers including grandparents raising grandchildren.
 Any person age 60 or older is eligible for services from the Alliance for Aging.
 Caregivers of any age who are caring for an older person may be eligible for services, also.
-For further information contact the Alliance for Aging at 305-670-6500 or visit their website.
+For further information view the Alliance for Aging (Elder Hotline) website or call 305-670-6500 .